rfong/sustenance/food/coop_food.md

 - add diced purple carrots, 1-2 diced japanese sweet potatoes, 1-2 bunches kale

 IRON STEW (todo):
+mix and match high-iron ingredients as needed
 - beluga/black lentils (8 mg non-heme iron per 1/2 cup uncooked)
+- Trader Joe's high protein tofu (6.75 mg iron per half block)
 - chickpeas (4 mg iron per 1 cup cooked)
 - spinach (2.7 mg iron per 100g uncooked)
+- red jujubes, pitted (2.3 mg iron per 33g dried, about 6 big jujubes)
 - beets (1.8 mg iron per 100g)
-- Trader Joe's high protein tofu (6.75 mg iron per half block)
-- note that all iron contents listed are non-heme iron, which requires 1.8x more than your demographic's standard DV for bioavailability reasons; if you are not vegan with a period then it is overkill to use all of these ingredients at once
+- note that all iron contents listed are non-heme iron, which requires 1.8x more than your demographic's standard DV for bioavailability reasons; if you are not vegan with a period, then it is extremely overkill to use all of these ingredients at once
 - also note that I am a massive eater, so if you eat a normal amount you will want to recalculate these serving sizes

 classic western soup base: